mediadrop/mediadrop/doc/install/index.rst

 worrying about overwriting any existing versions of Python libraries.

-The following command will create a folder named ``mediacore_env`` in the current directory you can put this folder anywhere, but remember where it is--we'll need to point to it later.
+The following command will create a folder named ``mediacore_env`` in the current directory.
+You can put this folder anywhere, but remember where it is--we'll need to point to it later.

 .. sourcecode:: bash